Views

 You'll still be able to track student progress and results from your teacher account.

-This printable Kindergarten science worksheet helps young learners identify and categorize the five senses through visual observation and creative expression.
+This printable Kindergarten science worksheet helps young learners identify and categorize their five senses through visual observation.
 By connecting body parts to specific sensory experiences, students develop foundational scientific inquiry skills.
-This resource provides a clear structure for children to document what they see, hear, smell, taste, and touch in their environment.
+This resource provides a clear structure for children to document what they see, hear, smell, taste, and touch.

 At a Glance